 I’m grateful to the property manager for having a network of proven reliable and fair priced tradespeople.
 I haven’t got a similar list for my own home where I have lived for over a decade.

-So far, I’m really happy with the property investment experience, I am realistic that there will be times (particularly around change of tenants) that it will be a bit of a hassle – making decisions, choosing tenants and following up on damage after tenants have vacated.
-Having a property manager has shielded me from most of the work involved.
+So far, I’m really happy with my 1st experience buying property for investment.
+I am realistic that there will be times (particularly around the change of tenants) that it will be a bit of a hassle – making decisions, choosing tenants and following up on damage after tenants have vacated.
+Having a property manager has shielded me from most of the work.

 We’re saving hard again, with the rent coming in being more than we had planned for, and further drops in interest rates we are already saving for our next property deposit.

-It’s too early to know whether the property is performing as predicted, I’ll update when I have a new valuation.
+It’s too early to know whether the property is performing as predicted, or I will regret investing in property.
+But I’m currently optimistic, I’ll update when I have a new valuation.